(13:17)“Vayehe Beshalach Pharoh es Ha'am- And it was when Pharoh sent out the nation.”

 Whenever it says the word “Vayehe” it’s always a loshon of impending tzarus.
 Here after more than two hundred years of servitude, Benei Yisroel is finally released, it should be a time of great celebration?
 Why is it expressed in a loshon of sorrow?
 Secondly we find throughout the Torah that Hashem expresses the fact that He took us out of Mitzraim.
 Here in our parsha when the event is actually taking place it is credited to Pharoh?
 The Zohar says that whenever the word Ha'am is used it refers to the Eruv Rav that left with Benei Yisroel.
 This is why the loshon of sorrow is used here, because they were the cause of much of the dissent that occurred during the forty years in the Midbar.
 The word Ha'am used again when there were complaints at the Yam Suf and again by the lack of water.
 Later in the parsha we find that all the people were complaining.
 The influence of the Eruv Rav had already begun to take effect.
 It was Pharoh who sent out the Eruv Rav in order to insure that Benei Yisroel would return after the three days.
 Thus the use of the word "Vayehe" was justified.

 Another answer is that the sorrow here was due to the fact that only one fifth of Klal Yisroel actually left.
 The other 80 percent died during the plague of darkness.
 Which begs the question, Why?
 Why did millions of Jews have to die in one week?
 If they merely refused to leave, why not just let them fall into the 50th level of Tumeh.
-Why did they deserve to all die?
+Why did they all deserve to die?
 We have learned that when Moshe encountered Hashem by the Burning Bush, he argued as to what merit Israel had to warrant their redemption?
 Hashem replied that they will stand at the foot of this mountain and accept the Torah.
 Through that merit they would be able to be absolved from the sin of Idol worship they were guilty of.
 But those who refused to leave would have no way of absolution and therefore died in the plague of darkness.
 Had they been allowed to remain in Egypt it would have been a tremendous Chilul Hashem.

 (13:17)“V'lo Nacham Derech Eretz Phlishtim Ki Karuv Hu- Hashem did not lead them through the land of the Philistines because it was close.”
 The reasoning for this was lest they see war and want to return to Egypt.
 After four hundred and thirty years of slavery would Benei Yisroel run back to Egypt at the first sign of trouble?
 And the very next posuk says that they were armed?
 According to the Ohr Hachaim the words “Ki Koruv Hu” is referring to the Eruv Rav and the reasoning is that they who had it good in Egypt would certainly be the first to run back since they had just recently been converted.